Issues in Ethics: Conflicts of Professional Interest

 Issues in Ethics Statements: Definition

-From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
+From time to time, the BOE determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
-They are illustrative of the Code of Ethics (2016) (hereinafter, the "Code") and are intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders in engaging in self-guided ethical decision making.
+They are illustrative of the Code of Ethics and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided, ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical

 Introduction